2026-27 Academic Calendar Updates

 Keep an eye on your advising and registration schedule, as registration for the Fall 2026 schedule may be slightly different.
 During your advising appointment, ensure you know whether your classes are 15, 7, or 5 weeks long.
 If you have a varied start date for a course, be aware of when your classes begin and end, as well as the associated deadlines and final exam schedule.

-More information about Fall 2026 move-in and Welcome Weeks activities will be forthcoming.
-However, students will be able to move into their residence hall on August 16th or August 17th, 2026.
-This will ensure all students can attend Freshman Convocation, which will be the 18th at 9:30 am.
+More detailed information about Fall 2026 move-in and Weeks of Welcome activities will be forthcoming.
+First-year students should plan to move-in to the halls on August 16th or August 17th, 2026 and attend the mandatory Freshman Convocation on August 18th at 9:30 a.m.